Updated 2026medium-breed guide

 Size Appropriateness

-The Siberian Husky at 35-60 lbs needs products specifically sized for their medium frame.
-We only recommend products available in the correct size range.
+The Siberian Husky at 35-60 lbs needs products sized for their medium frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 3